mgernand/AspNetCore.Identity.MongoDB/README.md

 # AspNetCore.Identity.MongoDB

-A MongoDB UserStore and RoleStore adapter for ASP.NET Identity Core.
+A libary that provides MongoDB UserStore and RoleStore implementations for ASP.NET Identity Core.